chrome.sidePanel

 }

-Now, let's add this functionality to the previous example:
+Now, add this code to the previous example:

 service-worker.js: